mholling/nswtopo/README.markdown

 or,

-    latitude: -33.474050497749076
+    latitude: -33.474050
-    longitude: 150.13797998428345
+    longitude: 150.137979
     size: 6cm x 6cm

 (Make sure you get your map bounds correct the first time to avoid starting over with the downloads.)

 Once you have created your configuration file, run the script in the directory to create your map.
 The script itself is the `nswtopo.rb` file.
 The easiest way is to copy this file into your folder and run it from there thusly: `ruby nswtopo.rb`.
 Alternatively, keep the script elsewhere and run it as `ruby /path/to/nswtopo.rb`.
-By giving the script exec priveleges (`chmod +x nswtopo.rb` or equivalent), you can run it directly (`./nswtopo.rb`; you may need to modify the hash-bang on line 1 to reflect the location of your ruby binary).
+By giving the script exec privileges (`chmod +x nswtopo.rb` or equivalent), you can run it directly with `./nswtopo.rb` (you may need to modify the hash-bang on line 1 to reflect the location of your ruby binary).

 When the script starts it will list the scale of your map (e.g. 1:25000), its physical size and resolution (e.g. 38cm x 24cm @ 300 ppi) and its size in megapixels.
 For a 300 pixel-per-inch image (the default), an A3 map should be about 15 megapixels.
 An unexpectedly large or small number may indicate an error in your configuration file; similarly, if no topographic layers are downloaded, this probably indicates you've incorrectly specified bounds outside NSW.